-Stew and Rich not only accomplished their objectives, but today we are serving over 400 colleges, universities, and school districts with an annualized revenue in excess of \$600 million.
+Stew and Rich not only accomplished their objectives, but today we are serving over 500 colleges, universities, and school districts with an annualized revenue in excess of \$600 million.
 This market has become one of the major sources of our business growth.
 It is a great example in our company of empowerment and innovation.
 We had a champion for the new idea, and he took ownership in the results, assuming personal risk for performance.
 We separated the activity from being crushed by the reporting and performance requirements of the big wheel of health care.
 We had sponsorship and involvement of top management, and we had a clear target for measurable performance and accountability.

 But every idea is not a good idea.
 They don't all turn out that way.
 Just a few years earlier, we had the painful experience of shutting down an innovative idea that failed.
 The business involved a heavy duty industrial cleaning process, and we had decided to use the franchising method to develop our channels of distribution.
 We had organized the business as a separate unit with equity ownership.
 We had a champion.
 We had sponsorship from the top management.
 We had defined targets for expected results.
 But we failed.
-The market provided the final answer.
-Ego, management or money couldn't keep a dead horse alive.
 We not only had to bury this mistake but take a significant write-off in the process.
 It is very hard for a successful organization to admit failure.
 One should never underestimate the discipline necessary to shut something down or bury the dead.
-Remember the corpse doesn't smell any better the longer you keep it around.